-Students may select courses from the following discipline areas: college algebra, trigonometry, calculus, computer science, and statistics.
+Students may select courses from the following discipline areas: calculus, college algebra, computer science, statistics, and trigonometry.

-Other Required Hours/Electives (49-50 SHC)
+Other Required Hours/Electives - 49-50 SHC

-Other required hours/electives include additional general education and professional courses.
-A maximum of 7 SHC in health, physical education, college orientation, and/or study skills may be included as other required hours.
-Courses to select from are located in the "Course Descriptions" section of this Catalog.
+Other required hours include additional general education and professional courses.
+A maximum of 7 semester hour credits in health, physical education, college orientation, and/or study skills may be included as other required hours.
+Students may select courses from the Course Descriptions in the 2005-2007 College Catalog.